oasisprotocol/old-docs/src/operators/incentiveproposal.md

 * **Reward disbursement**: Rewards from delegated funds are distributed directly to the delegator.
 More specifically, the rewards are automatically added to their stakes (i.e. reinvested), so the rewards will have to go through the ~14 unbonding period.

 ### Commission rates
-There is currently no plan to require a minimum or maximum commission rate for delegation, but we will set parameters around the transparency and notification of commission rates.
+There is currently no plan to require a minimum or maximum commission rate for delegation, but we would like to set parameters around the transparency and notification of commission rates.

-When a node is set up on the Mainnet, it will need to share its current commission rate, as well as the range with which that rate could change (e.g. + / - 10%).
+When a node is set up on the Mainnet, it will share its current commission rate, as well as the range with which that rate could change (e.g. + / - 10%).
 Commission rates can be adjusted once per day.

 ### Transaction fee distribution
 Most likely, transaction fees will be distributed equally among validators who signed the block containing that specific transaction.

+## Glossary of commonly used terms
+* **Entity**: That’s you!
+(Or your organization.)
+On the Oasis network, you’re identified by your public key.
+Your private key controls your wallet, which maintains a token balance.
+Each entity can also have a token amount staked, which is a separate balance that permits it to run nodes.
+See Entities and Key Management for further information.
+* **Node**: This is your computer (VM, bare metal, container, etc.), running the Oasis network software.
+It’s identified by another public key, separate from your entity public key.
+On the Oasis network, each node is owned by a single entity.
+For each node that an entity registered on the network, the entity must have a certain token amount staked.
+* **Staking**: A token amount staked with an entity is separate from the entity’s token balance and contributes to the entity’s eligibility to run nodes.
+Entities can stake tokens with themselves or with other entities, the latter referred to as delegation.
+* **Consensus committee**: The consensus committee is a group of nodes that the network elects to maintain its state by executing a Byzantine-fault-tolerant (BFT) consensus protocol.
+* **Validator**: A validator is a node participating in the consensus committee.
+To be eligible to have your node selected as a validator, your entity must be within the “Top K” staked entities.
+Entities with a node serving as a validator receive staking rewards as well as a share of transaction fees.
+Each validator has a private key that is used for signing operations during block production and a public key, or Node Identity, used for identification.
+See Entities and Key Management for further information.
+* **Top K**: The top-ranked entities by stake, whose nodes are eligible to participate in the consensus committee.
+* **Transaction fee**: The reward that a validator receives from processing a transaction that runs on the network (separate from staking rewards).
+* **Commission rate**: The fee that a validator chooses to charge to delegators.
+Unbonding period: A period of time when a validator or delegator wants to stop staking tokens, but cannot move them.
+This time period is called an unbonding period where crypto assets are not being staked, but are also still frozen.

 *****
 For more information and for the latest updates, please visit our website.
 We also invite you to join our Slack community to share your feedback and help shape the future of our network.